- Beyond the Pale

 - Heavy Lies the Crown

 - Grind You Down

 If I had to describe Catharsis in one word – it’d be ‘hodgepodge’.
 The album is like an album telling the story of the career of Machine Head itself.
 You have the quintessential Nu-metal track Triple Beam, which Robb Flynn and Machine Head need to avoid entirely please, while Grind You Down is like a continuation of The Burning Red and Heavy Lies The Crown could’ve easily been a B-side off of The Blackening.

 I’ve kept an open mind through everything I’ve seen and heard come out of the MH camp about this one and now that I’ve finally listened to the album fully, my thoughts are as long and varied as the 75-minute journey itself.

 Things kick off with a very solid meat-and-potatoes-like track called Volatile, which are all sorts of groovy-crunchy metal the band is known for.
 From there, however, things get experimental, weird and yes – nu-metal like it’s 1994.

 To add to this curious mix of styles comes some experimentation that’s ballsy and interesting to see for the band.
 Hope Begets Hope is all sorts of pop punk while California Bleeding feels like a cut that demands to be on your local mainstream rock radio.

-Unfortunately, the album is predominately rap and nu-metal – something my 16-year-old self would dig, but as I’ve grown, it just isn’t the music for me.
-Which is weird, because these are lads in their 40’s-50’s so why is it for them?
-That I don’t really understand.
+Unfortunately though, the album is predominately rap and nu-metal – something my 16-year-old self would dig, but as I’ve grown, it just isn’t the music for me.

-The fact that the album closes with a slow and ponderous track called Eulogy – that brings nothing to the album and recycles the strange Bastards – proves this album is more self-indulgence than succinct and concise.
-But then, you probably knew that already.
+The fact that the album closes with a slow and ponderous track called Eulogy further proves this album is more self-indulgence and filler then anything else.

 J’s Verdict: ☆☆